-Mawer believes that climate change presents long-term risks and opportunities that may materially impact certain business models.
-Mawer generally supports initiatives, processes, and disclosures designed for companies to contribute to the goal of limiting climate change.
-Mawer advocates that companies explore frameworks, such as the Task Force on Climate-related Financial Disclosures (TCFD) and the Sustainability Accounting Standards Board (SASB), that provide useful sector-specific guidance as part of an overall risk management process.
+Mawer acknowledges that climate change may present long-term risks and opportunities that could materially impact certain business models.
+Mawer generally supports initiatives, processes, and disclosures designed for companies as part of their overall risk management process.

 Mawer recognizes that climate change is a complex topic and transitioning the economy takes time.
 Except for special circumstances, Mawer is generally in favour of supporting proposals that improve disclosure and manage risk of climate change.